Canardoux/flutter_sound/README.md

 - Play and Record sounds or music with various codecs.
 (See [the supported codecs here](doc/codec.md#actually-the-following-codecs-are-supported-by-flutter_sound))
 - Play local or remote files specified by their URL.
-- Record to a Dart stream
+- Record to a Dart Stream
+- Playback from a Dart Stream on Android (does not work yet on iOS)
 - The App playback can be controled from the device lock screen or from an Apple watch

 ## Flutter Sound branches